JuliaManifolds/Manifolds.jl/docs/src/tutorials/working-in-charts.md

 The adjoints of the exponential map differentials map a vector at $q$ back to $p$.
 The adjoints of the logarithmic map differentials have the converse domain and codomain.
+In other words, we want the [pullback](https://en.wikipedia.org/wiki/Pullback_(differential_geometry)) of the exponential of a logarithmic map but instead of transforming cotangent vectors, we want it to work on tangent vectors.
+We thus use the isomorphism between tangent and cotangent spaces established by the Riemannian metric, and we call the entire operation “adjoint differentials”.

 ``` julia
 adjoint_differential_exp_basepoint = Manifolds.solve_chart_adjoint_differential_exp_basepoint(